What is a synonym of ¨correct¨?

 How many adjectives are in this sentence:

-The fluffy dog jumped over the short fence into the green grand grasslands.
+The fluffy dog jumped over the short fence into the green, grand grasslands.

 4 adjectives

-The fluffy dog jumped over the short fence into the green grand grasslands.
+The fluffy dog jumped over the short fence into the green, grand grasslands.

-How to spell "Nawledgeaubull"?
+How to spell Ramadon?

 "Knowledgeable"